 Of course!
 If you don’t have any Meyer lemons on hand, you can make the lemon cinnamon rolls with regular lemons instead.

-Can This Recipe Be Prepared in Advance?
+Can Lemon Rolls Be Prepared in Advance?

 Yes, after the dough has risen the first time and been cut into rolls, cover the baking dish tightly with plastic wrap and refrigerate up to 24 hours before baking.

-When you’re ready to bake the cinnamon rolls, place the baking dish on the counter for one hour and then bake them as instructed.
+Then, the next morning when you’re ready to bake the cinnamon rolls, place the baking dish on the counter for one hour and then bake them as instructed.

 Tips for Making Lemon Rolls